On the global convergence of Wasserstein gradient flow of the Coulomb discrepancy: Polyak-Lojasiewicz Inequality and Exponential Convergence

 \end{theorem}

-\begin{proof} As $\log(\mu_t)$ is globally bounded from below thanks to lemma \ref{ContrDensFt}, it verifies a global Polyak-Lojasiewisz at all time.
-The rest of the proof is a simple application of this inequality. \end{proof}
+\begin{proof} Since $\log(\mu_t)$ is globally bounded from below thanks to Lemma \ref{ContrDensFt}, it satisfies a global Polyak-Lojasiewisz at all times.
+The rest of the proof is a straightforward application of this inequality. \end{proof}

-\section{Critical points for the Wasserstein flow.}
+\section{Critical Points for the Wasserstein Flow}

-In the previous section, we studied some solutions of Wasserstein gradient flows, with regular initial data.
-Our proofs heavily relied on regularity results that we were able to get thanks to regular initial and target data.
-In this section we consider a given probability measure $\nu$ which is, depending on the context, of finite energy for the Coulomb kernel or the Energy Distance kernel.
-We do not make any other assumptions on $\nu$ and $\mu_0$.
+In the previous section, we studied regular solutions of Wasserstein gradient flows, with smooth initial and target data.
+Our proofs heavily relied on regularity results obtained through potential theory estimates.
+In this section, we consider some given probability measures $\mu$ and $\nu$ that are, depending on the context, of finite energy for the Coulomb kernel or the Energy Distance kernel.
 Our goal is to study critical points for the Wasserstein flow of the MMD energy $E_\nu$.

-\subsection{Critical points and lagrangian critical points for MMD Wasserstein gradient flows}
+\subsection{Critical Points and Lagrangian Critical Points for MMD Wasserstein Gradient Flows}

 For an arbitrary function $\mathcal{F}$, we define critical points of the associated Wasserstein gradient flows.
-Intuitively, they correspond to measures where the discrete JKO steps get stuck, in direct analogy with gradient flows in finite dimensions.
+Intuitively, they correspond to measures where the discrete JKO steps are blocked, in direct analogy with gradient flows in finite dimensions.